statamic/docs/content/collections/tags/session-set.md

 ---
 ## Example

 This can be used for many different things.
-For example, you could set a variable if a user has filled out a special survey form.
+For example, you could set a variable on the form success page if a user has filled out a special survey form.

 ```
 {{ session:set entered_survey="true" }}
 ```

-Later you could decide to show the user has filled out the form.
+Later you could decide to show a message isntead of the form if the user has already filled it out.

 ```
 {{ session }}